 No pricing information was provided on the website, either.
 No comparisons, no ball park figures.
 To gain a quote, one must fill out a form with all the required personal information—including phone number, driver’s license, and home address.

-In recent years, Infinity has upgraded their BBB rating from D to A, where it currently stands.
 Consumer Affairs website sheds some light on the less attractive side of Infinity insurance coverage.
 Based on 63 ratings, Infinity currently has a 1.5 star rating.
 42 consumers gave Infinity a one-star rating, while 14 gave a two-star rating.
 The remaining ratings broke down to 2 being a three-star rating, and 3 gave four-stars.
 The majority of complaints listed on the Consumers Affairs website include poor customer service and no response to car damage complaints.
 Many state that a response was never supplied, causing frustration among car owners.